-Clearly defined role of NMHS, focusing on public services Walara Public / private sector cooperation in the value chain Value drivers Profitable private enterprise to provide public services, measured by its capacity to grow and extend the basic system and services.
+Clearly defined role of NMHS, focusing on public services Public / private sector cooperation in the value chain Value drivers Profitable private enterprise

+The definition of success emphasizes the NMHS capability to provide public services, measured by its capacity to grow and extend the basic system and services.
 Public services are seen as enablers for non-public services provided by the private sector, and the definition of success suggests monitoring the hydromet market growth (Table 25).